 Many families mark the days of advent with a traditional advent calendar, opening a tiny door for each day leading up to Christmas.
 Our family advent tradition, the Jesse Tree, focuses on tracing the storyline of God’s family from Creation to Cross.

 We all have a family tree–branches filled with mothers, fathers, sisters, brothers, grandparents, aunts, and uncles.
 The Jesse Tree is a way we remember God’s family line and our own place in it.
 As Christian parents, we remember our adoption into God’s family by his grace.
 As we teach our children, we pray that God will include them in this family by giving them living faith.

 What is a Jesse Tree?

 Over the years, we've used several different devotionals with our Jesse Tree.
-We've found the following four resources to be very helpful:
+We've found the following resources to be particularly helpful:

-- We have also used Marty Machowski's new devotional Prepare Him Room, which unpacks one Old Testament prophecy about Christ's coming during each week of Advent.
-The devotional has an accompanying 4-week children's ministry curriculum that Sojourn has used during Advent season with our church as well.
+We have also used Marty Machowski's devotional Prepare Him Room, which unpacks one Old Testament prophecy about Christ's coming during each week of Advent.
+The devotional has an accompanying 4-week children's ministry curriculum that our church has used during Advent season with our church as well.

 Have you ever used a Jesse Tree in your home?
 If so, what tips have you found to be helpful?